-Especially on non-monochrome printers, the exposure can be increased to allow the resin to properly bond with the supports.
+Especially on older non-monochrome printers, the exposure can be increased to allow the resin to properly cure and bond.
 For example, a resin that you would normally print at 1.5 seconds can be increased to 2 seconds.
 This would improve the bond at the expense of some detail due to overexposure.

-You can find resin print settings for most printers here, and you can help grow the resource by joining our discord and verifying settings.
+You can find ideal resin print settings for most resins in our table, and you can help grow it by joining our discord and submitting settings.
 As a warning, setting the exposure exceptionally high can leave indentions in the FEP - an example of this is using a 10 second exposure on a monochrome printer.

 Lower your lift speed

-This, along with the exposure, are the easiest changes in your attempt to resolve the issue.
 A high lift speed will increase the acceleration of the motor, thus increasing the force on the bond between the resin and build plate.
-Reduce the lift speed to a baseline such as 60 mm/min (1 mm/sec), then after successful prints you can optimize and raise the lift speed as you see fit.
+Reduce the lift speed to a baseline such as 60 mm/min (1 mm/sec).
+Thereafter, once you have successful prints, you can optimize and raise the lift speed as you see fit.